-7. Conclusions
+8. Conclusions

-We have calibrated a standard version of the RBC model to Venezuela and contrasted the accuracy of its predictions with those obtained for the benchmark case of the United States.
-Despite being a heavily regulated economy, Venezuela has some particular features that make it appealing from an RBC standpoint.
-First, the country is subject to large, frequent, and highly volatile exogenous shocks, in the form of oil prices.
-Second, Venezuela has a rigid labor legislation, with high dismissal costs, widespread minimum (nominal) salary, and (more recently) an outright labor freeze below certain salary thresholds.
-All these restrictions place the burden of adjustment to shocks on real wages, which in turn display a very high volatility.
-This is a rare case in the literature, where the original RBC framework of Kydland and Prescott (1982) provides a surprisingly good fit without any further enhancements.
+We have calibrated a standard version of the RBC model to Venezuela and contrasted the accuracy of its predictions to those obtained for the benchmark case of the United States.
+In spite of being a heavily intervened economy, Venezuela has some particular features that make it appealing from an RBC standpoint.
+First, growth per capita has remained stagnant over the previous forty years, an unfortunate fact that in turn makes business cycle fluctuations more relevant.
+Second, the country is subject to large, frequent and highly volatile exogenous shocks, in the form of oil prices.
+Third, Venezuela has one of the most rigid labor legislations in the world, an arrangement that places all the burden of adjustment to those shocks on real wages.